sancarbar/master-thesis/README.md

 master-thesis
 =============

-Evaluating the Eciency of GUIRipping for Automated Testing ofAndroid Applications
+Evaluating the Efficiency of GUIRipping for Automated Testing ofAndroid Applications